 - Opportunity sharing rules : Individual opportunities and their associated accounts

-Apart from these sharing rules we can have criteria based sharing rules which determine whom to share records with based on field values in records.
+Apart from these sharing rules, we can have criteria-based sharing rules which determine whom to share records based on field values in records.
 You can create criteria-based sharing rules for opportunities, cases, contacts, leads, campaigns, and custom objects, accounts.
 We can create up to 50 criteria-based sharing rules per object.

 Object Level Security:

-To maintain object level security salesforce allow various access levels of object to the user.
+To maintain object level security salesforce allows various access levels of an object to the user.

 Record Level Securities

-Salesforce allow you to share your records with others setting permissions like Full access, Read/Write, Read only and private access.
-In Full access user can edit, delete, transfer and view record.
-User can even extend the sharing access to other users.
-In Read/Write access user can perform only Read or write operations on record.
-In read only mode user can only view the record.
-In private mode the record is not shared with any other user.
+Salesforce allows you to share your records with others setting permissions like Full access, Read/Write, Read-only, and private access.
+In Full access, users can edit, delete, transfer, and view records.
+Users can even extend the sharing of access to other users.
+In Read/Write access users can perform only Read or write operations on record.
+In read only mode users can only view the record.
+In private mode, the record is not shared with any other user.

 - Describe OWD (Organization-Wide Default) : Organization-wide sharing settings specify the default level of access to records and can be set separately for contacts, , contacts, accounts, activities, assets, campaigns, cases, leads, opportunities, orders, and custom objects.